Gangs in the United States: Recruitment

 People join gangs for various reasons.
 Some individuals become gang members to profit from organized crime in order to obtain necessities such as food or to gain access to luxury goods and services.
 They may be seeking protection from rival gangs or violent crime in general, especially when the police are distrusted or ineffective.
 Many are attracted to a sense of family, identity, or belonging.
 Other motivations include social status, intimidation by gang members, pressure from friends, family tradition, and the excitement of risk-taking.
+For most, it is usually a combination of a number, if not all, of these factors.

-Studies aimed at preventing youth involvement in gangs have identified additional "risk factors" that increase one's likelihood of joining a gang.
+Studies aimed at preventing youth involvement in gangs have identified additional risk factors that increase one's likelihood of joining a gang.
 Some risk factors that relate to one's family life are family instability, family members with violent attitudes, family poverty, and lack of parental supervision.
-Victims of violent crime (as well as their friends and family) and members of socially marginalized groups (e.g. ethnic minorities) are more likely to join gangs.
+Victims of violent crime (as well as their friends and family) and members of socially marginalized groups (e.g., ethnic minorities) are more likely to join gangs.
 Academic problems such as frustration due to low performance, low expectations, poor personal relationships with teachers, and the presence of learning disabilities are all risk factors.
-Additionally, hyperactivity, low self-esteem, and lack of role models can contribute as well.
+Hyperactivity, low self-esteem, and lack of role models can contribute as well.
 Involvement in non-gang illegal activity (especially violent crime or drug use) and a lack of youth jobs also increase a person's likelihood of becoming a gang member.

 Gang membership is also associated with early sexual activity and illegal gun ownership.

-Youth may join gangs due to a lack of other opportunities, such as after school social programs and extra curricular activities.
+Youth may join gangs due to a lack of other opportunities, such as after-school social programs and extracurricular activities.
 If a child has thought about or already joined a gang, support groups can help the parents with the next steps.
-The availability of sports or interest groups is said to reduce the interest in associating with delinquent individuals.
-When youth join in other social groups, such as a church group or study group, it increases the strength of their social bonds, which when broken or weakened is a cause for delinquent participation.
+The availability of sports or interest groups may reduce the interest in associating with delinquent individuals.
+When youth join in other social groups, such as a church group or study group, it increases the strength of their social bonds, which when broken or weakened are a cause for delinquent participation.